jason-conway/MAE3403/README.md

  Assignments for "Computer Methods in Analysis and Design"

 # Why
+Redundancy is key, and an off-site copy of my work makes me feel safe in the case of a hardware failure.
-All the cool software I write is proprietary and hidden but I want to appear active on Github.
+Also all the cool software I write is proprietary and hidden but I want to appear active on Github.

 # Caution
 This repo is purely intended for version control.